If your plant leaves look blanched with gray or yellowish spots, it could be a sign of lace bug damage.

 Some of these remedies suffocate the bugs, while some dislodge them and create an inhospitable environment.
 Others will eliminate the lace bug infestation, along with other garden pests.

 1. Natural Predators

-Introduce and/or encourage natural predators, such as ladybugs, lacewing larvae, minute pirate bugs, and of course, assassin bugs (which will also devour any aphids hanging around).
+Introduce and/or encourage natural lace bug predators, such as ladybugs, lacewing larvae, minute pirate bugs, and of course, assassin bugs (which will also devour any aphids hanging around).

-Assassin bugs live for about two months, long enough to break the lifecycle of the lace bugs.
+Assassin bugs live for about two months, long enough to break the lifecycle of the critters.
 These beneficial insects can be purchased online and released strategically wherever you see an infestation.